In this section:

 On this page:

-The amounts shown are the total amount of tax credits you could get for the whole of the current tax year.
-This started on 6 April 2013 and will end on 5 April 2014.
-The annual income is your joint income if you're in a couple.
+The amounts shown are the total you could get for the whole of this tax year (6 April 2013 to 5 April 2014).
+The annual income is before tax and National Insurance are taken off.
+It's your joint income if you're in a couple.

 |Annual income (£)||One child||Two children||Three children|